 So, how can you tell when CBD oil goes bad?
 And what can you do to keep it fresh for longer?
 Read on to find out.

-The better conditions you keep your CBD oil in, the longer it will last.
-You therefore have a lot of control over the process.
+The better the conditions you keep your CBD oil in, the longer it will last.
+You, therefore, have a lot of control over the process.